alexmayberry/weather-app/README.md

 # weather-app
-A simple app that displays the current and forcasted weather for a given location.
+A [LIVE](https://alexmayberry.github.io/weather-app/) and simple app that displays the current and forcasted weather for a given location.